rei/rei-cedar-docs/docs/foundation/experience-principles/README.md

 Our experiences solve real customer problems.
 We develop tools and features that enhance the customer experience and provide help along the way, and deliver our offerings in a relevant and meaningful way.

 We make it easy for all customers.
 The experience is consistent, predictable, and responsive to customer inputs.
-Its organization, hierarchy, and navigation is intuitive - customers always know where they are, where they can go, and how they can get back.
+Its organization, hierarchy, and navigation is intuitive&mdash;customers always know where they are, where they can go, and how they can get back.
 Customer actions are clear and outcomes are purposeful.

 ## Trustworthy